frankkramer-lab/aucmedi/README.md

-# AUCMEDI - a framework for Automated Classification of Medical Images
+# AUCMEDI: a framework for Automated Classification of Medical Images

 ## Work in Progress!